IAmACloud/BlackjackBot/programStructure.md

   - stop looking for rps
   - look for cards
   - stop looking for cards
+  - move camera
   - Celebrate (myself, the players) movement
   - Tie movement
   - Point (this might just be turning)
+  - start game (for movement to do first deal of cards to players and self)
+  - end game (for setting all motor positions back to start)
 - Parameters set in the file:
   - Location of players
   - Set number of players (probably only 1/2, 3 may be difficult)